 According to the report by Grand View Research, Inc., the global mHealth market is growing at CAGR of 44.2% and is expected to reach 111.8 billion US dollars by 2025.

-The demand, as we see, is growing from year to year, thus a fitness app could be a good idea for a startup.
+The demand, as we see, is growing from year to year, thus a fitness or workout app could be a good idea for a startup.
 Unless you have your own in-house team, you need fitness app developers for hire - and we can help you out with the basic tips and tricks on how to make that step.

 If you have never outsourced fitness app development or any other kind of software development before, here are a few aspects we’ll talk about in this article: